gitlabhq/gitlab-runner/docs/executors/docker_autoscaler.md

 Prerequisites:

 - A VM image with [Docker Engine](https://docs.docker.com/engine/) installed, such as [COS](https://cloud.google.com/container-optimized-os/docs).
-- An Instance group.
-For the "Autoscaling mode" select "do not autoscale", as Runner handles the scaling.
+- A GCP instance group.
+For **Autoscaling mode**, select **Do not autoscale**.
+The runner handles autoscaling, not the GCP instance group.
 - An IAM Policy with the [correct permissions](https://gitlab.com/gitlab-org/fleeting/fleeting-plugin-googlecompute#recommended-iam-policy).

 This configuration supports: